My books: Swiss Precision

 Second edition, 2008, with 290 pages and 590 illustrations, English

-The second edition of Swiss Precision appeared in English due to numerous requests from the UK, the Commonwealth countries and the USA, where the Thorens TD124 was predominatly sold.
+The second edition of Swiss Precision appeared in English due to many requests from the UK, the Commonwealth countries and the USA, where the Thorens TD124 was predominatly sold.

 Garrard 301 from Great Britain – ivory version with strobe platter, built between 1954 and 1964